Person smiling and looking down at their tablet.

 Workers' compensation insurance covers the cost of work-related injuries.
 It's required for all Wyoming businesses that have employees, unless they are self-employed or qualify for an exemption.

-Who needs workers' compensation in Wyoming?
+Who needs workers' comp insurance in Wyoming?

 Each state has different workers’ compensation laws, and in Wyoming, workers’ compensation insurance is mandatory for all employers, with a few exceptions.